NexPlayer/Unity-SDK/platforms/windows.md

 - H.264
 - MPEG-4

----
 ## Build Configuration
-The NexPlayer™ Plugin for Unity supports Standalone Builds for Windows.
+The NexPlayer Plugin for Unity supports Standalone Builds for Windows.

-To create a Windows Standalone program it's required to set the Target Platform as Windows and the Architecture as Intel 64-bit (Unity 2021.2) or x86_64 (Unity 2021.1 and below) in the Unity Build Settings configuration as shown in the image below:
+To create a Windows Standalone program it's required to set the Target Platform as Windows and the Architecture as Intel 64-bit (Unity 2021.2) or x86_64 (Unity 2021.1 and below) in the Unity Build Settings configuration as shown in the images below:

 Build settings on Unity 2021.2
 ![](../assets/platforms/win0.png)